 On the right, the Hewlett building.
 On the left, the Packard building.
 A bit further down, the building of Microsoft co-founder Paul Allen.
-This is the intellectually stimulating environment of Stanford University, the home of the Women Entrepreneur Program that we created with Martine Liautaud’s Women Initiative Foundation.
+This is the intellectually stimulating environment of Stanford Graduate School of Business, the home of the Women Entrepreneur Program that we created with Martine Liautaud’s Women Initiative Foundation.
 Since 2015, the foundation has united women who run high-growth businesses.
 The session in July 2017 brought together 40 women entrepreneurs coming from a broad range of sectors and 12 different countries.

 Our aim is to pack this week full of theoretical and practical lessons to help women entrepreneurs build their skills, improve their leadership and perfect their management techniques.
 The week’s agenda includes lectures delivered by Stanford professors, on subjects such as business growth (innovation cycles, mergers & acquisitions) and personal development (negotiating tactics, neuroscience and decision making), as well as guided tours of various companies.

 At the same time, the Women Entrepreneur Program offers even more than pure and simple training.
 The week-long retreat is also a rare opportunity for businesswomen to take a step back from their daily routine to gain perspective on their business and reflect on their strategy.
 In addition, they can also meet with other women who share the same aspirations.
 That makes this a wonderful chance to exchange new ideas and experiences.

 Paired with training, networking forms the second ‘arm’ of the Women Entrepreneur Program, which aims to encourage women entrepreneurs to expand internationally and accelerate the growth of their high-potential businesses.
 For our 2017 edition, we notably hosted Aliza Jabès, founder and CEO of Nuxe, Sophie Desmazières from Woodeum and Odile Roujol, who provides consulting to Next World Capital in the United States.